A Distinct Model Of Foster Care

-SOS Children’s Village BC is a wholly separate model of caring for foster children and youth – we are unique in our home province of British Columbia, and indeed, unique in all of Canada.
+SOS Children’s Village BC is a truly distinct model of caring for foster children and youth – we are unique in our home province of British Columbia, and indeed, unique in all of Canada.
 We are the one and only SOS Children’s Village across this great nation.
-We are also unique from the other 572 SOS Villages around the world.
+We are also unique in some ways from the other 559 SOS Villages around the world.

 WHAT MAKES US DIFFERENT?